Modern YEAR SEVEN

 –FLASHBACK: From Nightwing Vol. 2 #33.
 Batman teaches Robin how to use guns, citing the need to respect and have expert knowledge of the weapon they hate the most.

-–Teen Titans Year One #4-6 by Amy Wolfram/Karl Kerschl (June to August 2008)
+–Teen Titans: Year One #5-6 by Amy Wolfram/Karl Kerschl (July to August 2008)

-The Teen Titans have their first ever live televised interview, but a bummed-out Robin can’t attend because Batman orders him not to.
-A few days later, Batman discovers the Teen Titans’ rundown hideout and pays it a visit to hurl criticisms and insults to anyone within earshot.
-A few days after that, the Antithesis rears its ugly head again and tries to control the Titans, but they fight off his influence.
-Later, Batman contacts Robin and tells him to move back home, finally supporting his sidekick’s new team.
+A few days after Teen Titans: Year One #4, Batman discovers the Teen Titans’ rundown hideout and pays it a visit to hurl animadversions and insults to anyone within earshot.
+Later, Speedy and Wonder Girl not only start a budding romance, but get back the stolen Arrow Car from Ding Dong Daddy as well.
+A few days after that, the Antithesis rears its ugly head again and tries to control the Teen Titans, but they fight off his influence.
+Not long afterward, Batman contacts Robin and tells him to move back home, finally supporting his sidekick’s new team.
 Note, as mentioned above, that Green Arrow is shown sporting a partial goatee, which is a continuity error.

 –REFERENCE: In Avengers/JLA #2—originally told in Teen Titans #1.
 While not directly involved, Batman follows along remotely as the Teen Titans go on a public mission to the South American nation of Xochatan.
 There, the Teen Titans best gangster Don Matanzas’ giant conquistador robot and some evil spirits.